 The relationship between music and the mind is profound, informing experiences at the neural, corporal, and emotional level.

 Music can play a vital role in the psychedelic experience.
-Traditional medicinal and spiritual practices that make use of entheogenic drugs consistently have musical components, and anyone who has experienced an altered state of their own can vouch that the music of the ‘set and setting’ has a unique power to influence the trip.
+Traditional medicinal and spiritual practices that make use of psychedelic drugs consistently have musical components, and anyone who has experienced an altered state of their own can vouch that the music of the ‘set and setting’ has a unique power to influence the trip.
 Recently, scientific research has started to investigate the importance of music to encourage positive clinical outcomes in psychedelic therapy.
 To better understand the potential contributions that music has to offer the field of psychedelic research, we look to the historical relationship between altered states and music, the effect of music on the brain and body, and future applications of music to psychedelic psychotherapy.